 I'm a sincere, monogamous man, who is given to romanticism.
 I'm stable, kind, compassionate, have empathy and one who at the same time won't stand for a minute if there is a scam in the air - yes, some have tried.
 If that's what you are about, forget it, it really won't work.

 I'm here hopefully to find a lady friend with whom I could first regard as just that and with whom I might find, one day, that rare and wonderful thing - something true and everlasting.
 I'm a little past being a 'clubber', so here I am, a denizen of OKC.
 In my time, I have had the 'real' love experience and I want to go there again.
 It'd be terrific to sing that old 'Monkees' song again - I'm a Believer.
-Best, for others, I do that in the shower only *ahem*
+These days I sing in the shower only *ahem*

 Married and divorced early, no children and always thought I would marry again and have a family.
 Somehow, someway along the line, I forgot to.
 Damn!
 C'est la vie, I guess.